flatheadmill/sympatico/diary.md

+## Sat Jul 31 23:46:43 CDT 2021

+Coming back to this and looking to remove the application of routing messages and to simply have the partitioned two-phase commit.
+Applications can be built atop this.

+Offhand, I'm going to stipulate that we don't accommodate shrinkage.
+Not as a matter of course.
+I can't really imagine a production implementation that would happily shrink in size due to gradual failure.
+When you lose an instance it ought to be replaced and if it isn't replaced then you ought to be notified that something is terribly wrong with your cluster.
+To rebalance the participants across multiple machines and then wait to expand, it creates more work to do the rebalancing, especially if we are trying to keep this simple map of left and right in arrival order.
+When a new particiant arrives to relieve the load we can slot them into the spot where failed participants are missing.

+Also, I want to translate the layout table to simple list of majorities rather than plucking them each time.
+Would be easier to assemble in testing.

+Growing does require a rebalance to keep this simple distribution based on arrival order, but the assumption is that you have the capacity to grow, to do all the shuffling necessary and that you're running normally so you have the time.

+Then you have this partitioned two-phase commit and something like Diffuser can have a relatively zero downtime unscheduled departure, and partitioned so that only a subset of the participants return errors during the departure.

+Also, no intention on preserving the submission queue for departed leaders.
+Departed followers could be more challenging.
+We could get a new government and resubmit, which is what we do in Paxos, and maybe someday we shall, but for now we should probably give up if we can.
+Can we?
+If we have successfully written and then we want to give up then how do we erase what we've written.
+Okay, so this is probably not the way to go.
+Recall that we don't know if something has successfully written unless we see it coming.

+Seem to recall how this works in Paxos though.

 ## Tue Sep  1 01:44:57 CDT 2020

 Returning to this project trying to determine why I'm syncing a backlog.
 What is